Mithgol/nwglobal/README.md

 });
 ```

-does not report `'done'` in node-webkit, but can be fixed with the following changes:
+does not report `'done'` in node-webkit ([issue #832](https://github.com/rogerwang/node-webkit/issues/832)), but can be fixed with the following changes:

 ```js
 require('async').waterfall( require('nwglobal').Array(